jonnyrobots/roberts.work/_posts/2020-10-30-reverse-engineering-cli-design.md

 ### A reverse engineered guide to CLI design
 #### How to use this guide

-I’m going to structure this ‘reverse engineering of design’ by **user need**, phrased as a question the user might be asking themselves, followed by an **illustration**, using an example from the Ignite CLI.
+I’m going to structure this ‘reverse engineering of design’ by **user need**, phrased as a question a user would ask themselves, followed by an **illustration**, describing an example from the Ignite CLI.

 When you’re using the guide, practice putting yourself in the shoes of your users and asking the same questions.
 The right way to answer each for _your product_ might be different.